openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

    * ``remote_pool`` is the unique pool name for the given target array.

-   * ``rdf_group_label`` is the name of a VMAX SRDF group that has been pre-configured between the source and target arrays.
+   * ``rdf_group_label`` is the name of a PowerMax SRDF group that has been pre-configured between the source and target arrays.

    * ``allow_extend`` is a flag for allowing the extension of replicated volumes.
      To extend a volume in an SRDF relationship, this relationship must first be